Cheating on Our 5th Marriage Anniversary Cost My Husband $100 Million Overnight!

 He left the coat on the bench for exactly seven minutes.
 Long enough for me to slip his card into the pocket like some hopeful wife still playing cute.
 My fingers brushed velvet instead.

 I pulled out a small box.
 Diamond drop earrings.
 Heavy.
 Flashy.
 Nothing I would ever wear.
-My stomach flipped with stupid joy for about ten seconds until reality clicked: he took the coat.
+My stomach flipped with silly joy for about ten seconds until reality clicked: he took the coat.
 And the box.

 He texted at 9:17 p.m.: “Japanese investors won’t let us leave.
 Don’t wait up.”
 Two problems.
 My father’s company—where Mark is Managing Partner—has zero Japanese investors.
 And he walked out wearing the evidence.